TagorPetrosian/youtubeAjax/README.md

 # youtubeAjax

-This is an introduction project to React making a web page that makes ajax calls to youtube api
+This is an introduction project to React creating a web page that makes ajax calls to youtube api